MSRConnections/Azure-training-course/Content/BigData/Hadoop and Spark on Linux HOL/Hadoop and Spark on Linux HOL.md

 In this hands-on lab, you will learn how to:

 - Create an HDInsight Linux cluster and use Hive to submit jobs
-- Use Python to perform map-and-reduce operations on an HDInsight Linux cluster
+- Use Python to perform map and reduce operations on an HDInsight Linux cluster
 - Provision Apache Spark on HDInsight and run interactive queries

 <a name="Prerequisites"></a>